ThunderAnimal/hc-sdk-js/docs/sdk.md

  offset (optional, number) ...
 Number of records to skip when retrieving.
 Defaults to 0 if no value is provided. start_date (optional, date) ...
 Earliest date for which to return records end_date (optional, date) ...
-Latest date for which to return records tags (optional, array of strings) ...
-List of tags on which to search.
-Only records that have all the provided tags are returned.
+Latest date for which to return records
 ```
 To search for records, call :